KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/acknowledgements_prayer_of_gratitutde.md

 Kevin,
 my brother of fire,
-whose flamenco, flute, and spirit awakened beauty within me.
+whose flamenco and spirit
+awakened beauty within me.

 Oussama,
-a Moroccan musician with a heart of gold and a true friend, a gentle musical soul who has the ability to touch the heart and soul of everyone who listens.
+a Moroccan musician with a heart of gold and a true friend with the ability to touch the heart and soul of everyone who listens.

 Jaber,
 another Moroccan soul friend, with a fire that not only cooks the most delicious meals but also brings out the Ikigai in everyone he comes in contact with.